 How can I test the connections between different boxes?

 Since the domain names are shared with all Firewalla boxes inside a mesh network, you can test the connection by pinging the domain names of devices on the other site.

 - If there are WireGuard site-to-site VPNs created on the boxes, the VPN mesh network can be established, but the boxes may have trouble connecting to each other.
-Please remove the site-to-site VPN profiles on both the server and client site boxes to ensure stable connections.
+Please remove the site-to-site VPN profiles on both the box configured as the VPN server and the VPN client site boxes to ensure stable connections.